 The Long and Short of it Lodge, file three of Arriving Simultaneously begins with a central image of the outside of the lodge in the California foothills, where a party for Diana's birthday takes place.
 Clicking on the central image allows movement between the outside of the lodge and the hall of the lodge where guests are arriving.

 In reading the histories of woman programmers in the days before University computer science departments were prevalent, I have been deeply impressed by their dedication, by their immersion in their work, and by their role in the development of the field.
 Arriving Simultaneously is fiction, but the details are informed by my own experience as an early information programmer for Ball Aerospace in the late 1960's; core community networking staff for Arts Wire, a program of the New York Foundation for the Arts, and a consultant and artist-in-residence in the legendary Computer Science Lab at Xerox PARC, as well as by my experiences living at various times in Silicon Valley.

-My work began long ago with the desire to create works where neither were the images illustrations of the text nor was the text a description of the images.
+My work began in 1976 with the desire to create works where neither were the images illustrations of the text nor was the text a description of the images.
 You can see this in the documentation of the card catalogs.
 The relationship between the surface and the system is not workable in print, yet, when I used icons in the dividers in the card catalogs, that was what I was trying to do.
 However, the artists books were not as responsive or playable as are the files of Arriving simultaneously, when the punch cards were placed in the punch card reader and the surface of the system.

-Perhaps it will not immerse the viewer in who Diana is and how the changes in tech environments impacted her life, nevertheless, I can also envision a print scroll or accordion-folded artist book of generated pages from Arriving simultaneously -- hung on a gallery wall from ceiling to floor or unfolded on a table.
+Perhaps it will not immerse the viewer in who Diana is and how the changes in tech environments impacted her life.
+Nevertheless, I can also envision a print scroll or accordion-folded artist book of generated pages from Arriving simultaneously -- hung on a gallery wall from ceiling to floor or unfolded on a table.
 I would like to do this.
 One art form does not supersede or negate another.